jnozzi/cocoadev.com/SiteContent/General/SuddenMemoryLeak.markdown

 Ok.
 I start again and put no winodw controller.
 But why is telling me to sublass window contoller class if doc will have more one widnow?

-''You would generally subclass it entirely programatically, and add the window controller to your document with its addWindowController: method (or whatever it's called)''
+*You would generally subclass it entirely programatically, and add the window controller to your document with its addWindowController: method (or whatever it's called)*

 ----

 Actually, I deleted my comment above because I never write document based apps. :-)  You or someone else resurrected it.
 Wait for someone who knows more about this.
-However, if you have multiple windows in multiple bundles managed by your document then you should probably be using    the methods in [[NSDocument]] pertaining to window controllers.
+However, if you have multiple windows in multiple bundles managed by your document then you should probably be using    the methods in General/NSDocument pertaining to window controllers.
 My guess is that you are expecting your window controller to just go away on its own, and there is some stuff like that built into cocoa, but only if you stick closely to the design Apple provides.